bradwestness/bradwestness.github.io/_posts/2023/2023-03-10-behold-the-perfect-switch-controller.md

 ### Integrated Rechargeable Battery

-Hunting for AAs when you're in the middle of a session of Breath of the Wild is dumb.
+Hunting through your kitchen "junk drawer" for AAs when you're in the middle of a session of Breath of the Wild is dumb.
 It's 2023, if your earbuds have a lithium battery in them, so should your Nintendo controller.

 ### Accellerometer/Gyroscope